ktaylor63/southeast/site/content/our-services/recovery-and-interstate-commerce-permits.md

 Note that permit statuses are updated as as changes are made.
 While we are aware that you may want to inquire further about the status of your application, we request that you use this website as a means of staying apprised so that we can focus our resources on processing your permit as quickly as possible.
 If you have specific information that needs to be provided so that we can successfully complete the processing of your application, [email the additional information to our office](mailto:permitsR4es@fws.gov?subject=Recovery+and+Interstate+Commerce+Permits).

-## What does my Federal Register (FR) status mean?
+## What does my *Federal Register* (FR) status mean?

-Depending on the number of applications we receive each month, notice of receipt of applications are batched onto a single Federal Register document and sent for publication approximately once a month.
+Depending on the number of applications we receive each month, notice of receipt of applications are batched onto a single *Federal Register* document and sent for publication approximately once a month.
 After we receive your application, it will have one of the following FR-notice statuses:

 **Needs to be drafted** – Notice of receipt of your application has not yet been drafted on our most recent batched draft FR document for 10(a)(1)(A) Recovery and Interstate Commerce permits.

-**On draft Federal Register** – Notice of receipt of your application has been drafted on our most recent Federal Register document for 10(a)(1)(A) Recovery and Interstate Commerce Permits, but the draft has not yet been published on the Federal Register.
+**On draft *Federal Register*** – Notice of receipt of your application has been drafted on our most recent *Federal Register* document for 10(a)(1)(A) Recovery and Interstate Commerce Permits, but the draft has not yet been published on the *Federal Register*.

-**On 30-day Notice period** - Receipt of your application has been published on the daily Federal Register for 30 days and the comment period is open.
+**On 30-day Notice period** - Receipt of your application has been published on the daily *Federal Register* for 30 days and the comment period is open.
 You can find the notice of receipt of an application, using the Service Documents [search](http://policy.fws.gov/frsystem/default.cfm) by applicant.

-**Noticed for 30 days** - Receipt of your application has been published on the daily Federal Register for 30 day and the comment period has closed.
+**Noticed for 30 days** - Receipt of your application has been published on the daily *Federal Register* for 30 day and the comment period has closed.
 To find the notice of receipt of an application, use the Service Documents [search](http://policy.fws.gov/frsystem/default.cfm) by applicant.

-**Public Notice Not Required** - Receipt of certain permit applications, such as those involving proposed activities with threatened species or for minor amendments, do not require notice on the Federal Register.
+**Public Notice Not Required** - Receipt of certain permit applications, such as those involving proposed activities with threatened species or for minor amendments, do not require notice on the *Federal Register*.

 ## What does my permit status mean?

-**In Regional Office for in-processing** – In-processing of an application involves processing application fees, entering applicant information into the Service-wide Permit Tracking System (SPITS), noticing applications on the Federal Register, ensuring applications are complete and ready for review, and drafting permits for review by species experts in Field Offices.
+**In Regional Office for in-processing** – In-processing of an application involves processing application fees, entering applicant information into the Service-wide Permit Tracking System (SPITS), noticing applications on the *Federal Register*, ensuring applications are complete and ready for review, and drafting permits for review by species experts in Field Offices.

 **Awaiting input from Applicant** - The application did not contain sufficient information for species experts to review qualifications of proposed permittees and/or assess potential impacts of proposed projects on listed species.
 Regional Office personnel notify the applicant that processing cannot continue until additional information is provided.